dr-jingyuezhao/blog-inspirite/README.md

 A blogging platform with a creative writing twist

 ## Summary Description
 Inspirite offers the user a writing prompt in form of a randomly generated quote, image, fact, or GIF.
-The writing can be saved in the user's history page.
+The writing can be saved in the user's history and accessed on the saved writing page.
+Completed blogs can be accessed on the published work page.
 A writing streak counter encourages the aspiring writer to hang in there and keep their writing pratice going.

 - It serves a daily writing prompt to the user, to inspire them to write.
 The prompts can take the form of a quote, a fun fact, a GIF etc.